EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 1. Open OnDemand submits the job to the Slurm job scheduler to run the job on your chosen back-end.
     * A Slurm preprocessing step is used to create a log file in your `ondemand-slurm-logs` directory.
-    * For back-ends where your home directory is not common to both both the Open OnDemand host and the back-end, a Slurm preprocessing step automatically copies your `ondemand` directory to the back-end.
+    * For back-ends where your home directory is not common to both both the Open OnDemand VM and the back-end, a Slurm preprocessing step automatically copies your `ondemand` directory to the back-end.
 1. Slurm queues your job, pending processing and memory resources on the back-end becoming available.
 The job status will be 'Queued'.
 1. When resources become available on the back-end, your job runs:
     * For jobs created via the [Job Composer](./apps/job-composer.md), the job status will be 'Running'.